vt24061991/VG/README.md

 1. [ ] Please create a repository and commit this content (or clone and change remote)
 2. [ ] Start running the devcontainer and set up your remote connection

+**Implementation notes:**
+- Repository cloned, changed remote and initialized in a devcontainer for isolated, reproducible development.
+Connection was set up using DBCODE.

 **Exploration:**

 - [ ] Please showcase an exploration of the provided data and your findings

+**Implementation notes:**
+- see vt_casestudy_overview

 **Data Loading / Transformation:**